Brandenhburg/StoreApp/README.md

 # StoreApp

-A simple ASP.NET MVC app in developing
+A simple ASP.NET MVC app in developing.